lofcz/LlmTornado/README.md

 # 🌪️ LLM Tornado - one .NET library to consume OpenAI, Anthropic, Cohere, Google, Azure, Groq, and self-hosted APIs.

-Each month at least one new large language model is released.
-Would it be awesome if using the new model was as easy as switching one argument?
+At least one new large language model is released each month.
+Wouldn't it be awesome if using the new, shiny model was as easy as switching one argument?
 LLM Tornado acts as an aggregator allowing you to do just that.
 Think [SearX](https://github.com/searxng/searxng) but for LLMs!

 OpenAI, Anthropic, Cohere, Google, Azure, and Groq (LLama 3, Mixtral, Gemma 2..) are currently supported along with [KoboldCpp](https://github.com/LostRuins/koboldcpp) and [Ollama](https://github.com/ollama/ollama).